httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Example-StringHeader: "hello world"
 ~~~

-Note that strings only use DQUOTE as a delimiter; single quotes do not delimit strings.
+Note that Strings only use DQUOTE as a delimiter; single quotes do not delimit Strings.
 Furthermore, only DQUOTE and "\\" can be escaped; other characters after "\\" MUST cause parsing to fail.

-Unicode is not directly supported in strings, because it causes a number of interoperability issues, and -- with few exceptions -- field values do not require it.
+Unicode is not directly supported in Strings, because it causes a number of interoperability issues, and -- with few exceptions -- field values do not require it.

-When it is necessary for a field value to convey non-ASCII content, a byte sequence ({{binary}}) SHOULD be specified, along with a character encoding (preferably {{UTF-8}}).
+When it is necessary for a field value to convey non-ASCII content, a Byte Sequence ({{binary}}) can be specified, along with a character encoding (preferably {{UTF-8}}).

-Parsers MUST support strings (after any decoding) with at least 1024 characters.
+Parsers MUST support Strings (after any decoding) with at least 1024 characters.

 ### Tokens {#token}

 Tokens are short textual words; their abstract model is identical to their expression in the HTTP field value serialisation.

-The ABNF for tokens is:
+The ABNF for Tokens is:

 ~~~ abnf
 sh-token = ( ALPHA / "*" ) *( tchar / ":" / "/" )
 ~~~

-Parsers MUST support tokens with at least 512 characters.
+Parsers MUST support Tokens with at least 512 characters.

-Note that a Structured Header token allows the characters as the "token" ABNF rule defined in {{?RFC7230}}, with the exceptions that the first character is required to be either ALPHA or "\*", and ":" and "/" are also allowed in subsequent characters.
+Note that a Structured Header Token allows the characters as the "token" ABNF rule defined in {{?RFC7230}}, with the exceptions that the first character is required to be either ALPHA or "\*", and ":" and "/" are also allowed in subsequent characters.

 ### Byte Sequences {#binary}

-Byte sequences can be conveyed in Structured Headers.
+Byte Sequences can be conveyed in Structured Headers.

-The ABNF for a byte sequence is:
+The ABNF for a Byte Sequence is:

 ~~~ abnf
 sh-binary = ":" *(base64) ":"
 base64    = ALPHA / DIGIT / "+" / "/" / "="
 ~~~

-A byte sequence is delimited with colons and encoded using base64 ({{!RFC4648}}, Section 4).
+A Byte Sequence is delimited with colons and encoded using base64 ({{!RFC4648}}, Section 4).
 For example:

 ~~~ example
 Example-BinaryHdr: :cHJldGVuZCB0aGlzIGlzIGJpbmFyeSBjb250ZW50Lg==:
 ~~~

-Parsers MUST support byte sequences with at least 16384 octets after decoding.
+Parsers MUST support Byte Sequences with at least 16384 octets after decoding.

 ### Booleans {#boolean}